timofeysie/dot-one/README.md

 export default Avatar;
 ```

-This used the ‘rafce’ code snippet from the ES7Snippets plugin.

-The Avatar component takes some props which is descructures and provides a default height.
+The Avatar component takes some props which is destructures and provides a default height.

 Check out [destructuring-assignment default values](9https://zaiste.net/posts/javascript-destructuring-assignment-default-values/) for more about that.